 Joseph G. DiPompeo

 Joseph G. DiPompeo is President of Structural Workshop, LLC, a Structural Engineering and Building Consulting firm he founded in 2004.
 Structural Workshop LLC provides Structural Engineering and Building Consulting Services to a diverse clientele including many leading Architectural, Retail and Real Estate Development and Management Companies.
-Joseph has led the company from its founding to its position today as a well-established and rapidly growing firm with a reputation for client service.
-Joseph received a Bachelor’s Degree in Civil Engineering and a Master’s Degree in Structural Engineering, both from Stevens.
-Joseph is a licensed professional engineer in 20 states.
+Mr. DiPompeo has led the company from its founding to its position today as a well-established and rapidly growing firm with a reputation for client service.
+He received a Bachelor’s Degree in Civil Engineering and a Master’s Degree in Structural Engineering, both from the Stevens Institute of Technology.
+Mr. DiPompeo is a licensed professional engineer in 20+ states.
 He is also certified by the Structural Engineering Certification Board and a Fellow of the Structural Engineering Institute of the American Society of Civil Engineers.
-Joseph chairs the Business Practices Committee of the Structural Engineering Institute and serves on the Business and Professional Activities Division Executive Committee.
-Joseph also serves as President of the Stevens Alumni Association and is a member of the Stevens Athletic Hall of Fame.
-Joseph is also on the Board of Governors of the Mountain Lakes Club and the Buildings and Grounds Committee of the Lakeland Hills Family YMCA.
+Mr. DiPompeo chairs the Business and Professional Activities Executive Committee of the Structural Engineering Institute.
+He serves as President of the Stevens Alumni Association and is a member of the Stevens Athletic Hall of Fame.
+Mr. DiPompeo is also on the Board of Governors of the Mountain Lakes Club and the Buildings and Grounds Committee of the Lakeland Hills Family YMCA.

 Emilio A. Fernandez